rhysd/tui-theme-dark/README.md

 ## Installation and Usage

-Please copy `user.css` in this repository to your application directory.
+Please copy `theme.css` in this repository to your application directory.

 The application directory depends on OS